2022-cs244/2022-cs244.github.io/index.md

 # Time and Location

-**Term:** Spring 2019
+**Term:** Spring 2020

 **Lectures:**
    * Monday/Wednesday 4:30PM - 5:50PM
-   * Thornt207
+   * 110-101

 **Lab:** Gates 325

 # Announcements

 Due to a limited amount of hardware and development machines, we will be limiting enrollment to 12 students.
 As such, we ask that you fill out a short application so that we can select an appropriate mixture of student backgrounds and skill sets.
-Please fill out [this application](https://goo.gl/forms/XatmuX2MkP6jQoLN2) **before April 1nd at 11:59PM** (end of first day of class).
-We will review the submissions and notify everyone of the selection results on April 2rd by 5PM.
+Please fill out [this application](https://forms.gle/dubyHbhCo1trX8FGA) **before March 30th at 11:59PM** (end of first day of class).
+We will review the submissions and notify everyone of the selection results on March 31st by 5PM.

 # Overview